-Counter-Strike 2 is a free upgrade to Counter-Strike: Global Offensive, reusing a number of important elements that fans know and love such as CSGO console commands and the CSGO ranks system.
+Counter-Strike 2 is a free upgrade to Counter-Strike: Global Offensive, reinventing several important elements that fans know and love, such as CSGO console commands and the CSGO ranks system.
 While the free PC game retains the same competitive energy, Valve has put a fresh coat of paint on maps and visuals.
-Here are the confirmed Counter-Strike 2 map that you can try out in both unranked and ranked play.
+Here is every Counter-Strike 2 map that you can try out in both unranked and ranked play.

-Valve has divided the new maps into three categories based on their design changes: Overhaul, Upgrade, and Touchstone.
-Overhaul are maps that have been revamped from top to bottom, Upgrades represent maps with improved lighting, and Touchstone maps fine-tuning to areas that need some attention.
-Officially, the developer has yet to reveal all maps, but some maps have been revealed in the Counter-Strike 2: Leveling Up The World trailer.
+Before the launch of CS2, Valve divided the returning maps into three categories based on their design changes: Overhaul, Upgrade, and Touchstone.
+Overhaul maps have been revamped from top to bottom, Upgrades represent maps with improved lighting, and Touchstone maps received fine-tuning to areas that needed attention.

 - Dust 2

-Overpass has undergone a complete overhaul, according to Valve.
-As a result, the German park looks much fresher, with major visual tweaks in Counter-Strike 2.
+Overpass has undergone a complete overhaul, as a result, the German park looks much fresher, with major visual tweaks in Counter-Strike 2.
 Visually, one of the biggest changes Valve made to Overpass was by upgrading its water effects.
 Don’t splash around too long in the fresh puddles, a sniper typically overlooks B-site!

-Here’s a list of the non-competitive maps confirmed for Counter-Strike 2:
+Here’s a list of the unreleased maps in Counter-Strike 2:

 - Short Dust